|

 The puppy can grow as tall as either parent or if it is a "runt of the litter", it may be small.
 It's really impossible to tell.
-Q. How tall are each of her parents?
-How much do the parents weigh?

 We breed for a